-A Recession is a period of negative economic growth – a decline in the size of the economy.
+A recession is a period of negative economic growth – a decline in the size of the economy.
 It exacerbates problems of inequality and unemployment.
 A problem of recession is that it can create a negative spiral.
 When demand falls, firms lay off workers.
 The unemployed have less money to spend causing further falls in demand.

 High inflation can be a serious problem if prices rise faster than wages and nominal interest rates.
 In periods of rapidly rising prices, people with savings will see a decline in their real wealth.
 If prices rise faster than wages, then people’s spending power will decline.
 Also, rapidly rising prices creates confusion and uncertainty and can cause firms to cut back on investment and spending.

 Balance of payments/current account deficit

 A current account deficit on the balance of payments means an economy is importing more goods and services than it is exporting.
 To finance this current account deficit, they need a surplus on the financial/capital account.
 For many modern economies, a small current account deficit is not a problem.
 However, some developing economies have experienced a balance of payments crisis – where the large deficit has to be financed by borrowing, and this situation usually leads to a rapid devaluation of the currency.
 But, this devaluation increases the price of imports, reduces living standards and causes inflation.

 Exchange rate volatility

 In some cases, the exchange rate can cause economic problems.
 For example, countries in the Euro were not able to change the value of their currency against other Eurozone members.
 Because countries like Greece and Portugal had higher inflation rates, they became uncompetitive.
 Exports fell, and they developed a large current account deficit.
 The overvalued exchange rate caused a fall in economic growth.

 Developing economies face similar economic problems, but any issue is magnified by low GDP and high levels of poverty.
 For example, unemployment in a developing economy is more serious because there is unlikely to be any government insurance to give a minimum standard of living.